ChrisTrenkamp/xsel/README.md

 $ xsel -h
 Usage of xsel:
-  -a    If the result is a NodeSet, print the string value of all the nodes instead of just the first -c    Execute XPath queries concurrently on files (beware that results will have no predictable order) -e value
+  -a    If the result is a NodeSet, print the string value of all the nodes instead of just the first -c int
+        Run queries in the given number of concurrent workers (beware that results will have no predictable order) (default 1)
+  -e value
         Bind an entity value e.g. entityname=entityval
   -m    If the result is a NodeSet, print all the results as XML